Bounded maximum degree conjecture holds precisely for $c$-crossing-critical graphs with $c \leq 12$: Extended crossing-critical construction

-\begin{proof}[{Proof of Corollary \ref{cr:construction}}] For~$c=13$, we set $G(13,d):=\ccgi{13}{\lfloor d/2\rfloor}$ from Corollary~\ref{co:ccgi13-crit}.
-Note that $G(13,d)$ contains two vertices of degree~$3$.
-For $c>13$, we proceed by induction, assuming that we have already constructed the graph $G(c-1,d)$ and it contains a vertex of degree~$3$.
-Theorem~\ref{thm:zip} establishes that $G(c,d)$, as a zip product of $G(c-1,d)$ with $K_{3,3}$, is $c$-crossing-critical (and it still contains the same vertex $x$ of high degree as $\ccgi{13}k$ does).
-Furthermore, $G(c,d)$ contains a vertex of degree~$3$ coming from the $K_{3,3}$ part. \end{proof}
+Hence let $G(13,d,m)=G'$.
+For $c>13$, we proceed by induction, assuming that we have already constructed the graph $G(c-1,d,m)$ and it contains a vertex of degree~$3$.
+Theorem~\ref{thm:zip} establishes that $G(c,d,m)$, as a zip product of $G(c-1,d,m)$ with $1$-crossing-critical $K_{3,3}$, is $c$-crossing-critical.
+Furthermore, $G(c,d,m)$ again contains a vertex of degree~$3$ coming from the $K_{3,3}$ part. \end{proof}

-\begin{proof}[{Proof of Corollary \ref{cr:constructionI}}] The proof proceeds in a manner similar to the proof of Corollary~\ref{cr:construction}.
-This time we inductively zip together (cf.~Theorem~\ref{thm:zip}) $i \le c/13$ copies of the graph $\ccgi{13}{\lfloor d/2\rfloor}$ and $c-13i$ copies of $K_{3,3}$, which results in a $c$-crossing-critical graph with $i$ vertices (one per each copy) of degree greater than~$d$.
-Note that we never ``run out'' of degree-$3$ vertices in the construction since each copy of $\ccgi{13}{\lfloor d/2\rfloor}$ has two such vertices. \end{proof}